cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     // check that timeout height or timeout timestamp has passed on the other end asert(packet.timeoutTimestamp > 0 && proofTimestamp >= packet.timeoutTimestamp)

-    receiptPath = packetReceiptPath(packet.destId, packet.sequence)
+    // verify there is no packet receipt --> receivePacket has not been called receiptPath = packetReceiptPath(packet.destId, packet.sequence)
     merklePath = applyPrefix(channel.keyPrefix, receiptPath)
     assert(client.verifyNonMembership(